 EMOTIONS THAT TAKE OVER…

-You are not condemned to act out every emotion that you feel, this leaves you feeling out of control of your emotions.
+You are not condemned to act out every emotion that you feel, this leaves you feeling out of control.
 “Acting it out” means that the emotional energy takes over your actions.
-This tends to happen when we don’t realise that we are feeling an emotion, are overwhelmed by it, or don’t know how to express it in a healthy way – either because we were not taught, because it’s been suppressed for long enough, or because there is too much pain associated with the emotion.
+This tends to happen when we don’t realise that we are feeling an emotion, are overwhelmed by it, or don’t know how to express it in a healthy way – either because we were not taught, because it’s been suppressed for a long time, or because there is too much pain still associated with the emotion.

 Counselling for emotional mastery can help you to recognise how you are acting out your emotions, and learn how to release them in a healthy way.
 You may have already experienced how they eventually come out in surprising ways when you resist them!